 In the morning I belatedly registered with reception, and enquired where an old family friend who was working with cheetahs in the Kgalagadi might be found.
-Gus Mills and Margie, his wife, are authorities on predators and have done extensive research in the park, as well as in Kruger, on a range of South Africa’s charismatic predators.
+Gus and Margie Mills, are authorities on predators and have done extensive research in the park, as well as Kruger, on a range of South Africa’s charismatic predators.
 Currently they are employed on the Kgalagadi Cheetah Project, sponsored by the Tony and Lisette Lewis Foundation South Africa.

 When I told Gus and Margie I was heading north to Kalahari Tented Camp, a wilderness unfenced tented camp north of Nossob Camp, they asked me to look out for cheetahs with a collar.
 “Though I wouldn’t hold your breath,” said Gus.
-“We only have two individuals collared in a xx000 km2 area.”
+“We only have two individuals collared in a 10 000 km2 area.”
 Bouncing north along the rutted dirt roads, I drank in the surroundings.
 The sun infiltrated the land- scape, banishing midwinter’s chill from the air – or maybe that was the seat warmers.
 A short way out of camp I came across two cheetahs lazing in the shade of a Camel Thorn tree.
 It seems today would be my lucky day too – one was wearing a radio collar.
-They were in no hurry; neither was I and I entertained myself snapping photos.
+They were in no hurry and neither was I.

 The six wilderness camps in the South African side of the Kgalagadi are all intimate and unfenced.
 Kalahari Tented Camp, the largest, consists of 15 stilted canvas tents overlooking a waterhole in the Auob River.
 The fully equipped tents sleep two to four people and have their own bathroom and kitchen.
 Having experienced the freezing cold Kalahari nights I was grateful to see ample blankets in the tent.